rqcoon/dootfiles/README.md

 https://github.com/davatorium/rofi

 # installing all programs here using apt, fuck you arch users
-`sudo apt install fonts-firacode herbsluftwm kitty ranger vim rofi`
+`sudo apt install fonts-firacode herbstluftwm kitty ranger vim rofi`

 `pip3 install pywal` <-- you need pip for this, you can do that through the apt package python3-pip